Program Purpose and Overview

 As of September 30, 2023, all TARP programs have closed.
 Treasury invested approximately $245 billion across five distinct bank programs.
 Each of these programs was established to accomplish different goals as part of the overall effort to stabilize America's banking system.
 Treasury recovered an amount that was greater than what was invested in banks under TARP.
 Taxpayers began to see a positive return on their bank investments in March 2011.
 Every additional dollar that was recovered from TARP's bank investments represents an additional return for the taxpayers.

 - TARP bank investment programs succeeded in helping to stabilize the banking system.

 - TARP funds were invested in both large and small banking institutions.

 - TARP's bank programs earned significant positive returns for taxpayers.
-As of October 31, 2016, Treasury has recovered $275.2 billion through repayments and other income -- $30.1 billion more than the $245.1 billion originally invested.
+As of September 30, 2023, Treasury recovered $275.9 billion through repayments and other income - compared to the $245.5 billion originally invested.

-- No more taxpayer money is being invested in banks under TARP.
-The final investment under the Capital Purchase Program (CPP) – the largest bank program under TARP – was made in December 2009.
-Treasury is now focused on recovering TARP funds in a manner that maximizes returns for the taxpayers and promotes America's financial stability.
+- The final investment under the Capital Purchase Program (CPP) – the largest bank program under TARP – was made in December 2009.

 Banking Programs at a Glance